vk12122/bitvijays.github.io-sphinx/docs/LFF-IPS-P1-IntelligenceGathering.rst

   -sS TCP SYN Stealth : Half Open SYN Scan : Nmap sends the SYN packet, Server would send SYN/ACK, System would send RST.
   -sT TCP Connect Scan : Nmap uses system to send the SYN scan : Connect full TCP Handshake -sU UDP Scan
-  -sA ACK Scan : Ack scan is generally used to map out firewall rulesets.
+  -sA ACK Scan : Ack scan is generally used to map out firewall rule sets.
 Whether firewall is stateful or not.

 Please note p0f recognizes Nmap's SYN scan because of the TCP Options such as TCP window size a multiple of 1024, and only the MSS option supported with a value of 1460 (Check the tcpdump output of Ping scan above, SYN Packet).
 Recently, a IRC user was getting filtered port while using SYN Scan whereas was getting OPN ports which using telnet or TCP Connect Scan.
 Also, A patch to allow a user to override the TCP Window size in SYN scan was just posted to the `Nmap DevelopmentList <http://seclists.org/nmap-dev/2015/q3/52>`__.

-By default, nmap scans the 1000 most popular ports of eachprotocol ( gathered by scanning million of IP address ).
+By default, nmap scans the 1000 most popular ports of each protocol (gathered by scanning million of IP address).
 Scanning 1000 ports in an unknown environment with 16 million IP Address could be challenging.
 Nmap also provides -F Fast scan option which scans the 100 most common ports in each protocol.
 Otherwise it also provides --top-ports to specify an arbitrary number of ports.
-So, How do we know what are the ports scanned with --top-portsoption.
+So, How do we know what are the ports scanned with --top-ports option.
 This could be found by

 ::